The Complete Guide to Achilles Tendon Rupture

 How is an Achilles tear diagnosed?

 It is usually straightforward to diagnose a tear in the clinic.
 This is done with the Thompson test.
-To do this test, we squeeze your calf muscles while looking for movement at your foot.
+To do this test, we squeeze your calf muscles while looking for movement in your foot.
 A lack of foot movement indicates a high likelihood of a complete or partial Achilles tendon tear.
 An ultrasound or MRI can also be used to confirm this diagnosis.

 thompson-test-achilles-tendon-tear-1024x825